markhougaard/gulptwigtachyons/README.md

 ## License

-This project is licensed under the MIT License.
+G/T/T is licensed under the MIT License.